Peter Lanyon

 Biography of Peter Lanyon

 Peter Lanyon was born on February 8, 1918, in St. Ives, Cornwall.
 After receiving a private education at Clifton College near Bristol, Lanyon joined Penzance School of Art in 1936.
-He complemented this formal education with private tutoring from the painter Borlase Smart.
+He also received private tutoring from the painter Borlase Smart.

-Lanyon's artistic evolution continued as he enlisted in the Royal Air Force during World War II, serving in North Africa, Palestine, and Italy.
+From 1940 to 1945, he served with the Royal Air Force in the Western Desert, Palestine, and Italy.
 His marriage to Sheila St. John Browne in 1946 marked a personal milestone, and the couple had six children.

 Following World War II, Lanyon played an active role in the Crypt group and co-founded the Penwith School of Art in 1949.